rueckstiess/mtools/doc/mplotqueries.rst

 Checkpoints
 -----------------
 ``--checkpoints``
-   This parameters enables the information about the slow checkpoints under WiredTiger.
-   The duration of the checkpoints will be displayed in milliseconds.
-The terminal output will give an overview of number of points to be plotted on the graph.
-The graph will contain the information in milliseconds slow checkpoints took and the date.
+   This parameter enables information about slow checkpoints under WiredTiger, if available in the log files.
+The duration of checkpoints will be displayed in milliseconds.
+Terminal output will give an overview of the number of points to be plotted on the graph.
+The graph will contain the datetime and duratio (in milliseconds) of slow checkpoints.

 Groupings
 ~~~~~~~~~